 Since returning to Charlottesville and setting up a private practice, I have continued my study of acupuncture and adjunct therapies, including: fertility enhancement for women, mood disorders, pain management and craniosacral therapy.
 I have also worked as an acupuncturist for a UVA Medical School study which analyzed the effects of an acupuncture protocol on polycystic ovarian syndrome.

 Prior to studying acupuncture, I helped manage Innisfree, a community with adults with disabilities in Crozet, VA.
 I also coordinated the US branch of an international service and peace organization called Service Civil International.
-I have been a volunteer with the Hospice of the Piedmont and with the Free Clinic for Veterans run by Central Virginia Community Acupuncture.
+I have been a volunteer with the Hospice of the Piedmont and with the Free Acupuncture Clinic run by Central Virginia Community Acupuncture.

 I received a B.A. with Honors from Swarthmore College in 1981.